-2.1.6 Deposits Mobilization
+2.1.4 Deposits Mobilization

-"Collecting scattered small amount of capital through different Medias & investing the deposited fund in productive sector with a view to increase the income of the depositor is meant deposit mobilization.
-In the other words, investing the collecting fund in the productive sectors & increasing the income of the depositor, it also supports to increase the saving through the investment of increased extra amount".
+"Collecting scattered small amount of capital through different Medias, investing the deposited fund in productive sector with a view to increase the income of the depositor is meant deposit mobilization.
+In other words, investing the collected fund in the productive sectors & increasing the income of the depositor is also known as deposit mobilization.
+It also supports to increase the saving through the investment of increased extra amount".

-When we discuss about Deposit Mobilization, "we are concerned with increasing the income of the low income group of people & to make them able to save more & to invest again the collected amount in the development activities.
+When we discuss about Deposit Mobilization, "we are concerned with increasing the income of the low income group of people & to make them able to save more so that they can invest again the collected amount in the development activities.
 The main objective of Deposit Mobilization is to convert idle saving into active saving".

 Saving refers to that part of the total income which is more than the expenditure of the individual.
-In other words, saving = Total income - total expenditure.
+In other words, saving equals total income minus total expenditure.
 Basically saving can be divided into two parts: Voluntary saving & Compulsory Savings.
 Amount deposited in different accounts of Commercial Bank, investment in government securities are some examples of voluntary saving.
 A commercial bank collects deposit through different accounts like fixed, saving & current.

-In developing countries there is always shortage of the capital for the development activities.
+In developing countries there is always shortage of the capital for development activities.
 There is need of development in all sectors.
-It is not possible to handle & develop all the sectors by the government alone at a time, Private people also can not undertake large business because the per capita income of the people is very low while their propensity consumes is very high.
+It is not possible to handle & develop all the sectors by the government alone at a time, also private people can not undertake large business because the per capita income of the people is very low while their tendency consumes is very high.
 Due to the low income their saving is very low and capital formation is also very low.
-So their saving is not sufficient for carrying on development work.
+So their saving is not sufficient to carry out development work.

-To achieve the higher rate of growth and per capita income, economic development should be accelerated.
-"Economic development may be defined in a very broad sense as a process of raising income per head through the accumulation of capital but how capital can be accumulation in the development countries there are two ways one from the external and other from the internal sources.
-In the first gap foreign Aid, Loans and grants are the main.
+To achieve higher rate of growth and per capita income, economic development should be accelerated.
+"Economic development may be defined in a very broad sense, as a process of raising income per head through the accumulation of capital.
+There are two ways of capital accumulation, one from the external and other from the internal sources.
+In the first one foreign Aid, Loans and grants are the main.
 While in the later, financial institution operating with in the country, play in a dominant role.
 In the context of Nepal, commercial bank is the main financial institution which can play very important role in the resource mobilization for the economic development in the country.
 Trade, industry, agriculture and commerce should be developed for the economic development.